 Dr. Kamphoff's general research line focuses on two areas: 1) the psychology of running and marathoning, and 2) gender and cultural diversity in sport and physical activity.
 She has published 18 research manuscripts, 7 book chapters, and has received over $175,000 in grants.
 Her research has been published in various journals including the Journal of Applied Sport Psychology, Research Quarterly for Exercise and Sport, The Journal of Intercollegiate Athletics, and The International Journal of Sport Science and Coaching.

-Dr. Kamphoff has roughly 15 years of experience consulting with athletes, teams, and coaches at all levels (youth, high school, university, professional, etc.).
-She is a Certified Consultant (#297) in applied sport psychology (AASP–CC) through the Association for Applied Sport Psychology.
+Dr. Kamphoff has roughly 20 years of experience consulting with athletes, teams, and coaches at all levels (youth, high school, university, professional, etc.).
+She is a Certified Mental Performance Consultant (#297) with the Association for Applied Sport Psychology.

 Dr. Kamphoff, along with faculty in the Department of Psychology, Theatre, and Music, started the Center for Sport and Performance Psychology that opened in University Square in January 2013.
 As one of the few centers of it's kind in the US, the Center is working to make a national impact as well as help performers reach their potential in the state and local community.

-At The Center, Dr. Kamphoff, the consultants, and graduate students work with Maverick athletes but also high performing athletes from all over the U.S.
+At The Center, the graduate students work with Maverick athletes as well as high school athletes in the state of Minnesota.

-She also operates her own sport psychology consulting practice (www.cindrakamphoff.com) and has started the Mankato Marathon Sport Psych Team which she received the Visit Mankato's Volunteer of the Year Award for in 2015.
-She has been featured in Runner's World magazine and several national magazines and podcasts related to sport psychology.
+She also operates her own sport psychology consulting practice (www.cindrakamphoff.com) and started the Mankato Marathon Sport Psych Team which she received the Visit Mankato's Volunteer of the Year Award for in 2015.
+She has a podcast called the High Performance Mindset available on Itunes, Sticher Radio and iHeartRadio.

 Professional Contributions and Honors

-Dr. Kamphoff recently received the Dorothy Harris Award from AASP which recognizes the significant contributions of a young professional in the field.
-She has delivered over 40 national and international presentations.
+Dr. Kamphoff received the Dorothy Harris Award from AASP which recognizes the significant contributions of a young professional in the field.

 She served as the Research and Practice Division Head with the Association for Applied Sport Psychology and served on the editorial board of the International Journal of Sport Science and Coaching.
 She also received the NASPE Sport and Exercise Psychology Dissertation Award.